Recognizing skin breakdown

 3. Can you Detect Any Changes in the Skin’s Moisture Level’s when It Is Breaking Down?

 - Wet, moist, or dehydrated, and hot skin is abnormal.

 4. Does Skin Break Down affect the Capillary Refill Timing?

 The capillary refill test determines the circulatory system’s ability to restore blood.
 Press your thumb against a fingernail bed firmly until the bed turns white.
 Release pressure.
 The nailbed should return to normal in 2 seconds.

 What are Signs of Infection?

-Infection is different from inflammation, which meaning the area is damaged in some way but not always infected.
+Infection is different from inflammation, meaning the area is damaged somehow but not always infected.
 With infection, you usually see pus, fever, swelling, and pain.
 (Pus is a thick, yellowish-white or green liquid made of dead white blood cells, bacteria, and tissue debris and often has a foul odor.)

 The Type of Drainage Tells You How It’s Healing